tofetpuzo/MERN/project 3/project3.md

  ## Using Postman
  ___

 Now that I have configured my backend , I intend to use ReactJS code to achieve this.
 But before doing this, it is important to test code using RESTful API.
 I used postman to create a POST request; this sends request to the server, and the server in turn calls on the database to fetch the requested data.
-I also certain if I could use the GET and DELETE request.
+I also ascertained that I could test the GET and DELETE request.
 The Screenshots below:

 The Post request: